nhalstead/nhalstead/README.md

 <br />

 Hello, I'm [Noah](https://nhalstead.me/).
-Currently, I work at [SecureCoders](https://securecoders.com) as a Full Stack Developer and a Mentor for a FIRST Robotics Team, [Velocity 5420](https://www.sjrobotics.com/velocity/), teaching students how to program in Java utilizing modern tools like Git.
+Currently, I work at [SecureCoders](https://securecoders.com) as a Full Stack Developer and a Mentor for a FIRST Robotics Team, [LUNATECS 316](https://lunatecs.org/), teaching students how to program in Java utilizing modern tools like Git.
 I enjoy searching for solutions to modern problems and exploring new technologies.

 <img align="right" alt="GIF" src="https://github-readme-stats.vercel.app/api/top-langs/?username=nhalstead&layout=compact&theme=gotham" height="200" />